Class C-1 girls: Lincoln Lutheran, Gothenburg win opening round of state basketball

 “It sounds weird, maybe, but it was not a schematic change,” Coulter said.
 “It was just an execution thing.
 We had 11 turnovers at halftime, we missed a lot of wide open shots.
 We didn’t need to change, we just needed to be confident in our abilities, make the next play.”

-BRLD had a chance to tie the game and even take the lead but missed the front end of a one-and-one free throw chance before a shot from the left side by freshman Addison James at the buzzer fell short.
+BRLD had a chance to tie or take the lead on the next possession but missed the front end of a one-and-one before a shot from the left side at the buzzer fell short.

 “That’s not an eight seed, they’re a really tough, physical team that plays a hard schedule.
 I’m very proud of our kids.
 They could have folded, they could have rolled over with all the pressure of being the one-seed, all the expectations from last year.
 We just kept playing and found a way.”